carterFrerichs/quizzes/quiz1.md

 ## Answers

-1. 'Git' is a version-control software
+1. 'Git' is a version-control system

 2. 'Bash' is a program that gives us an interface for our machines

-3. pwd
+3. cd

-4.
+4. Automates the process of finding and fixing bugs

-5. A syntax error could mean that you missused a keyword
+5. This is something like the grammar of the code

 6. 'let' or 'const'

-7. 'Node Project Management',
+7. 'Node.js Package Management', in conjunction with npmjs.com, we can leverage other code modules to assist with working on our projects

 8. JavaScript Object Notation

-9. the program npm is used to install something.
+9. By checking package.json 'dependencies' or 'devDependencies', it reaches out to npmjs.com and installs modules into 'node_modules'

 10. string, boolean, number